city-square-studios/city-square-studios.github.io/_posts/2023-07-17-52pickup-issue3-post.markdown

 ## Designer Notes

 ### Cherry Picker
-Cherry Picker was designed to be a very low rules weight game, that could be played for quick fun, or with children.
+Cherry Picker was designed to be a very lightweight game, that could be played for quick fun, or with children.
 I wanted it to be in the memory game space but still involve a little more strategy and bluffing to make it a little more interesting.

 I didn't use any other games for inspiration for this, just tried to pick as few mechanisms as I could!